-Finland becomes the final EU member state to transition from monopoly to multi-licensing system, with new framework taking effect in July 2027.
+Finland becomes the final EU member state to abandon online gambling monopoly, with new multi-licensing framework taking effect July 2027.

-Finland's President Alexander Stubb has approved groundbreaking legislation that will dismantle Veikkaus' monopoly on online gambling, positioning Finland as the last EU country to embrace multi-licensing.
-The move marks the end of an era for fully exclusive online gambling monopolies across the European Union.
+A historic chapter in European gambling regulation closed as Finland's President Alexander Stubb approved legislation ending the Veikkaus monopoly, making Finland the last EU country to embrace competitive online gambling markets.
+The overwhelming parliamentary support – 95% of Finnish lawmakers voting in favor – signals the definitive end of fully exclusive online gambling monopolies across the European Union.

 "We're pleased that Finland has finally moved to a multi-licensing system for online gambling.
 The momentum towards multi-licensing in Europe is now complete."